vkeggers/DeNovo-Nematode-Pipeline/README.md

 <details>
 	<summary>Flye</summary>

-If you have your own data already, skip down and start at the line of code that says vi canu_assemble.sh.
+If you have your own data already, skip down and start conda installation.

 ```
 module load sratoolkit-3.0.0